 The CIM 2040 Vision sets the stage for the future transportation system.
 COMPASS considered the currently planned and funded transportation investments and examined where growth is expected to occur, according to the CIM 2040 Vision, to determine what regional transportation improvements will be most needed over the next 27 years.
-This analysis resulted in a list of 33 unfunded transportation corridors and projects improvements that were ranked in priority order: of need ("priority order").
+This analysis resulted in a list of 33 transportation corridor and project improvements ranked in order of need ("priority order").
 While some individual projects along the corridors are funded, funding is not available to complete any of the 33 items on the list.
-These 33 unfunded future needs are the priorities to be completed if and when additional funding - of any kind - becomes available.
-They are:
+These 33 unfunded future needs are the priorities to be completed if and when additional funding-of any kind-becomes available.